SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 ## [1] 2846
 ```

-####Presented below is a barchart displaying the top 15 nations in average procrastination scores using the measure of the GP score.
+##### 10. Presented below is a barchart displaying the top 15 nations in average procrastination scores using the measure of the GP score.Those regions are not recognized as soverign nations will have NA values to their HDI score and HDI category.

 ```r